 The latest solutions are hosted in the Cloud, taking IT-related headaches away and giving users the ability to log in securely at any time and from wherever they may be.
-Systems such as Cezanne OnDemand also offer regular automatic updates and new features – meaning that users always have access to the most up-to-date version of the product at no extra cost.
+Systems such as Cezanne HR also offer regular automatic updates and new features – meaning that users always have access to the most up-to-date version of the product at no extra cost.

-The Towers Watson survey found that use of mobile technology is growing apace.
+Another Towers Watson survey found that use of mobile technology is growing apace.
 Nearly half (46 per cent) of the respondents reported using mobile technologies for their HR processes, up from 36 per cent the previous year.
 Make sure that whichever HR solution you buy can also be accessed on mobile devices – or at the very least that mobile functionality is being developed.

 Use of HR portals is also on the rise.
 Sixty per cent of respondents to the Towers Watson survey reported having an HR portal in place, while a further 20 per cent were in the process of developing one.
 HR portals provide a central place where all key HR documents and policies can be housed and easily accessed by managers and employees.
 But they are much more than just a repository for information.

 This type of monotonous admin gets in the way of them focusing on the more important aspects of their job – and leads to frustration in the team when people can’t get quick answers to simple questions.
-Hardly surprising then that 60 per cent of companies in the Towers Watson survey say they want to increase their use of self service tools in the future.
+Hardly surprising then, that 60% of companies in another Towers Watson survey said they want to increase their use of self service tools in the future.

 Continually evolving systems

 It also has a modular format, which means you can start with HR basics, such as employee information and absence management, and add other features such as performance management or an HR portal later on.
 Beware of static systems or those that will be expensive to update.
 Make sure the supplier you choose has an eye on the future and is constantly seeking your feedback, keeping apace of developments in HR and looking for new and useful features to add.